StarKRE22/Atomic/Docs/Entities/Behaviours/IEntityLateTick.md

 # 🧩️ IEntityLateTick

 Represents a behavior interface that executes logic during the **late update cycle** of an [IEntity](../Entities/IEntity.md).
-This phase is useful for camera follow, animation corrections, or logic that depends on the latest entity positions.
+This phase is useful for rendering including camera follow, animation corrections, playing particles and sound effects.

 ---